Geoogolla/enterprise-docs/docs/administrator-guide/faq/where-can-i-find-the-error-and-debug-log-files-of-bold-reports-in-docker.md

 ---
 layout: post
-title: Log files location in Bold Reports Docker
+title: Debug and Error Log files location in Bold Reports Docker
 description: This topic explains about where to find the error logs and debug files to identify the issues in the Bold Reports Docker.
 platform: report-platform
 documentation: ug